Eligibility Requirements

 Requirements:

-A high school diploma, or equivalent, plus seven (7) years of experience as a paralegal plus a minimum of twenty (20) hours of continuing legal education completed within the two-year period prior to application for the examination.
+A high school diploma, or equivalent, plus five (5) years of experience 8 as a paralegal plus a minimum of twenty (20) hours of substantive continuing legal education completed within the two-year period prior to application for the examination.
+9 Evidence of substantive continuing legal education credit is documented by the supervising attorney/employer attestation that must be signed as part of the application form or by submitting certificates of completions for CLE taken.
+No further documentation is required.

-(Evidence of continuing legal education credit is documented by the attorney/employer attestation that must be signed as part of the application form or by submitting certificates of completions for CLEs taken.)
+9 Evidence of continuing legal education credit is documented by the attorney/employer attestation that must be signed as part of the application form or by submitting certificate of completions of CLE taken.
+No further documentation is required.